 6. Look at your results for citations of interest, (see the search results example below).

-The drop down list of sort options:
+The popup list of sort options:

-Look for the Citation link to the right of the citation (see the example below).
+Look for the Citations link to the right of the citation (see the example below).
 If it has been cited, click on the number to see if this leads you to more citations of interest.
 Please Note: Older articles are more likely to have been cited than newer articles.
 A higher "Citations" number can signify a popular article, or an article of importance.
 You can also click on the References below the Citations link.

 7. Click on either the title, or the Show more link to view the abstract, if available, (see the example above).